 Philosophy

+I believe that psychological and emotional difficulties such as anxiety and depression have an impact on our body, our mind and our spirit.
+Our range of flexibility, our degree of strength, and our capacity for balance are concepts that occur in the mind as well as in the body.
 I have found that treating one aspect of being has a simultaneous effect on the other aspects of being.
 For example, when working with the body, we experience a shift in our way of thinking about ourselves, our world, and our relationship to one another.
 Likewise, through a deeper understanding of our mind and how it responds to our environment, we find ourselves moving deeper into our bodies and experiencing more flexibility, balance, strength and overall health and well-being.